ssaarela/javersion/README.md

 * Single-valued properties can be configured to be persisted in `version`-table columns instead of the generic `version_properties` table.
 * Versioning tables may have any names but they must follow strategy specific schema - a set of versioning tables is called a repository and applications may have multiple repositories (like collections in MongoDB).
-* There must be a row in `repository` table for each repository.

 Guaranteeing the order of updates requires locking.
 The two persistence strategies differ mainly on how this ordering is achieved, what is locked and when, and when versions become